2026 Boulder County Income-Qualified Rebates

 • CAZ (Combustion Appliance Zone) testing required if gas combustion appliances present after insulation/air sealing project(s)

-• Cellular shades rebates are exempt from the CAZ and Blower Door requirements
+• Cellular shades rebates are exempt from the CAZ, blower door, and contractor requirements

 • Xcel Customers: A contractor on the relevant Xcel Energy contractor list is required to access these rebates